-The most common type of closed-ended fund in the UK is usually referred to as an Investment Trust.
+The most common type of closed-ended fund in the UK is usually referred to as an investment trust.

-Unlike open-ended funds, these are companies quoted on the stock exchange, but which have the sole purpose of investing in assets such as the shares of other companies, real estate, fixed -interest debt, or other investment areas.
+Unlike open-ended funds, these are companies quoted on the stock exchange, but which have the sole purpose of investing in assets such as the shares of other companies, real commercial property, fixed-interest debt, or other investment opportunities.

-They were the first type of collective investments available, having been around since the 1860's, and offer similar basic benefits to their more recent open-ended equivalents.
+They were the first type of collective investments available, have been around since the 1860's, and offer similar basic benefits to their more recent open-ended equivalents.